 Technical & service

-Another important aspect in this category is the availability of electricity and fresh water supply or disposal facilities (e.g. for the holding tank or hazardous waste).
-For a marina to achieve the highest score for “power supply”, all berths must be equipped with their own power supply.
+Another important aspect in this category is the availability of electricity and freshwater supply or disposal facilities (e.g. for the holding tank or hazardous waste).
+For a marina to achieve the highest score for power supply, all berths must be equipped with their own electric hook-up.
 Another rating criterion is the clarity of information boards (weather and nautical information).
 The last rating criterion is sanitary facilities and their layout/equipment.

 Catering, provisioning & leisure

-Catering, provisioning & leisure facilities are meant to make the tourists’ stay as comfortable as possible.
-The range of catering and provisioning options a crew will find in a harbour is a key aspect.
-The focus is on shopping opportunities for skippers looking to provision their boat, for instance in a small store or a supermarket.
-Food kiosks or restaurants where guests may find fortifying food and drink after a day’s adventures out on the water will earn the marina extra points.
+Usually, shops, restaurants and leisure facilities help make a crew’s sojourn in a harbour agreeable.
+The range of shops and restaurants a crew will find in a harbour is a key aspect.
+The focus is on shopping opportunities for skippers looking to provision their boat, for instance in a small grocer’s shop or a supermarket.
+Food kiosks or restaurants where guests may find nourishing food and drink after a day’s adventures out on the water will earn the marina extra points.

-Further aspects considered in the rating include leisure facilities on the marina grounds such as bicycle rental, barbecue grills, playgrounds or even babysitting staff for children.
+Further aspects considered in the rating include leisure facilities on the marina grounds such as bicycle rental, barbecue grills, playgrounds or even childcare.
 Where wellness facilities such as saunas, sunbeds or steam rooms are available or a beach is adjacent or nearby, this will earn further points.

-For each category, the rating scale is made up of five levels or ship’s wheel symbols.
-The greater the number of the red Ship’s Wheels awarded, the better and more comprehensive are that marina’s services and facilities.
+For each category, the rating scale is made up of five ship’s wheel symbols.
+The greater the number of the red ship’s wheels awarded, the better and more comprehensive are that marina’s services and facilities.

-If a marina fails to score significantly in one of the categories, this is represented by non-colourised ship’s wheel symbols.
-Zero Ship’s Wheels means insufficient performance in the respective category.
-One ADAC marinas guide Ship’s Wheel is awarded where a limited, substandard level of services and/or facilities is provided.
-Two red Ship’s Wheels signify standard services and/or facilities.
-Three Ship’s Wheels are awarded to marinas providing superior levels of services and/or facilities.
-Four red Ship’s Wheels go to marinas providing comfort-level services and/or facilities in the respective category.
-The five Ship’s Wheels rating is awarded to marinas providing outstanding levels of services and/or facilities.
+If a marina fails to score significantly in one of the categories, this is represented by ship’s wheel symbols that are not colourised.
+Zero ship’s wheels means insufficient performance in the respective category.
+One ADAC marinas guide ship’s wheel is awarded where a limited, substandard level of services and/or facilities is provided.
+Two red ship’s wheels mean standard services and/or facilities.
+Three ship’s wheels are awarded to marinas providing superior levels of services and/or facilities.
+Four red ship’s wheels go to marinas providing comfort-level services and/or facilities in the respective category.
+Five ship’s wheels are awarded to marinas providing outstanding levels of services and/or facilities.

-The number of colourised Ship’s Wheels shows you at a glance what to expect and helps you decide whether a marina meets your requirements.
+The number of red ship’s wheels shows you at a glance what to expect and helps you decide whether a marina meets your requirements.

-Where a marina is listed without any rating, this marina was not visited and adequately audited by our inspectors.
+A marina listed without any rating was not visited and adequately audited by our inspectors.